OptimisticLock/GeometryD/README.md

 * Consider turtle graphics.
 (In fact, I  might have done just that had I understood the assignment correctly in the beginning).

 * Allow for arcs with an angle > 180 degrees.
-Currently, the only way to construct those is by constructing 2 shorter adjacent arcs.
+Currently, the only way to construct those is by creating two shorter adjacent arcs.
 This is an oversight that should be easily fixable.

 * Use `module`/`export`/`import`/`require`